-A huge park located in the southern part of the Sierra Nevadas, Sequoia National Park stretches across over 400,000 acres.
+A huge park located in the southern part of the Sierra Nevada mountains, Sequoia National Park stretches across 400,000 acres (162,000ha).
 Established in 1890, the park is renowned for its giant forest, filled with some of the oldest and largest ancient coastal redwood trees in the world.
 It’s also home to Mount Whitney, the tallest peak in the contiguous United States.
-When visiting, you can enjoy a variety of activities, including camping, hiking, backpacking, fishing, and more.
+There’s a variety of activities to enjoy here, including camping, hiking, backpacking and fishing.

 Antelope Valley California Poppy Reserve, on the northern side of Los Angeles county, is protected under the California Department of Parks and Recreation.
 The reserve is home to the best California poppy blooms in the state, filling the space with bright, vibrant flowers.
 In addition to poppies, it is known for its wildflowers such as owl’s clover, lupine, goldfields, cream cups and coreopsis.
 To catch the best colors of the year, time your visit between mid-February and late May.

 Draping across the border of southern California and Nevada lies Death Valley National Park, east of the Sierra Nevada mountains.
 This is the largest national park in the contiguous United States, containing a portion of the Mojave desert as well as salt flats, sand dunes, badlands, valleys, canyons and mountains.
 The majority of the park is a designated wilderness area, housing an array of desert-adapted plant and animal species.
 When visiting, you can camp, hike, drive, bike, backpack and more.